Abcmsaj/FantraxBot/README.md

 - `!meme` will pick a random image from a JSON file of images added with `!addmeme`, and post it to the chat
 - `!prune` will allow the user to prune the last 1-99 messages
     - Syntax is `!prune <int from 1-99>`
-- `!poll` will produce an embedded poll post that allows users to choose 1x reaction from a multiple choice selection (up to 10 options) - and set a time limit on the poll too
+- `!poll` will produce an embedded poll post that allows users to choose a reaction.
+These could be yes/no Qs or multiple choice.
     - Syntax is `!poll <Poll question>`
     - or  `!poll <Poll question> + <option 1> + <option 2> + <option 3> + etc (up to 26)` for multi-choice